Building Upgrade Finance in South Australia

 Download the frequently asked questions on tenant contributions.

-If you are a building owner and you’d like to make improvements to your building but you’re not sure you can cover the cost, Building Upgrade Finance can help.
-There is no upfront capital required for eligible upgrade works and repayments can be stretched out over 10-20 years to reduce impact on your cash flow.
+If you are a building owner and you’d like to make improvements to your building, but you’re not sure you can cover the cost or you don’t want it to impact your capital budget – Building Upgrade Finance may help.

 How to get started

-Firstly, check to see if Building Upgrade Finance is available in your council area, or what to do if it’s not yet available.
+You will also need to know if Building Upgrade Finance is available in your council area, or what to do if it’s not yet available.

 Service providers can assist building owners to scope potential upgrade works and advise on finance options for the works they recommend.
 In the context of Building Upgrade Finance, a service provider is considered to be any organisation who is involved in the building upgrade process – consultants, companies who install solar PV, LED, or battery storage, energy efficiency experts and so on.